-Any radio programme with children's voices.
+Any radio programme with children's voices or TV advertisement where children appear.
 According to the Radio Advertising Code, if a sponsor wishes to use children's voices in an advertisement (including a sponsored radio programme), it must comply with several requirements and restrictions with regard to presentation.
 For example, the children should be reasonably well-mannered and well-behaved, and cannot participate in the presentation of advertisements for alcoholic liquor or tobacco related products.
+Similarly, according to the TV Advertising Code, the appearance of children in advertisements is subject to the above-mentioned requirements and restrictions.
+Additionally, any situations in which children are to be seen in television advertisements should be carefully considered with safety in mind.

 Political sponsorship of radio programmes.
-The Radio Advertising Code provides that no advertisement (including sponsorship) of a political nature can be broadcast, except with the prior approval of the CA. Unacceptable products or services.
-The Radio Advertising Code states that advertisements for products or services that come within the recognised character of, or specially concerned with, the following are unacceptable:
+The Radio Advertising Code provides that no advertisement (including sponsorship) of a political nature can be broadcast, except with the prior approval of the CA.

+Unacceptable products or services.
+The Radio Advertising Code and the TV Advertising Code both state that advertisements for products or services that come within the recognised character of, or specially concerned with, the following are unacceptable:

-- Fortune-tellers and the like. - Unlicensed employment services, registries or bureaus. - Night clubs, dance halls, massage parlours, sauna houses, bath houses or similar establishments in which hosts or hostesses are employed for the primary purpose of attracting or entertaining customers or in which floor shows or other live performances or activities involving sexual behaviour of whatever nature are presented. - Escort services in general and dating services targeting young people under the age of 18. - Pay per call information services offering adult material of a sexual nature. - Entities seeking to advertise for the purpose of giving betting tips. - Betting (subject to authorisation under the Betting Duty Ordinance (Cap.
+- Firearms and associated equipment (restricted in the TV Advertising Code only). - Fortune-tellers and the like. - Unlicensed employment services, registries or bureaus. - Night clubs, dance halls, massage parlours, sauna houses, bath houses or similar establishments in which hosts or hostesses are employed for the primary purpose of attracting or entertaining customers or in which floor shows or other live performances or activities involving sexual behaviour of whatever nature are presented. - Escort services in general and dating services targeting young people under the age of 18. - Pay per call information services offering adult material of a sexual nature (except licensed TV services restricted for adult viewing). - Entities seeking to advertise for the purpose of giving betting tips. - Betting (subject to authorisation under the Betting Duty Ordinance (Cap.
 108)).

 Educational courses.
-According to the Radio Advertising Code, advertisers must comply with the following legislation:
+According to the Radio Advertising Code and the TV Advertising Code, advertisers must comply with the following legislation:

 - Section 86A of the Education Ordinance (Cap.
 279), which covers control of false advertising by unregistered schools. - Section 34 of the Non-local Higher and Professional Education (Regulation) Ordinance (Cap.
-493), which covers restrictions on advertisements relating to regulated courses. - Section 3 of the Non-local Higher and Professional Education (Regulation) Rules (Cap.
+493), which covers restrictions on advertisements relating to regulated courses.

+Section 3 of the Non-local Higher and Professional Education (Regulation) Rules (Cap.
 493B), which covers publication of advertisements relating to regulated courses, registered courses, exempted courses and purely distance learning courses.

 Obscene and indecent articles.
-The public display of obscene and indecent articles (including any sound recordings, film, video-tape, disc or other record of a picture or pictures) is generally not allowed in Hong Kong.
+The public display of obscene and indecent articles (including any sound recordings, film, video tape, disc or other record of a picture or pictures) is generally not allowed in Hong Kong.
 Display of obscene and indecent articles is regulated under the Control of Obscene and Indecent Articles Ordinance (Cap.
 390), and the unauthorised public publication of the same is a criminal offence.
 The Obscene Articles Tribunal has jurisdiction to determine whether an article is indecent or obscene in general.
 An obvious example would be pornography.